 One of the more bizarre aspects of The Condemned is when the film stands still to take a moral stance against the exploitation of violence for television entertainment.
 This is standard stuff, nothing new and would be okay were The Condemned not co-produced by the WWE, which has made its millions out of exploiting violence as television entertainment and surely makes such proclamation an absurdly hypocritical one.
 Admittedly, the WWE does not go so far as deliberately killing competitors but when you watch their various cage matches and elimination competitions, you can hardly deny that the same people watching and rooting for their favourites would surely be exactly the same audience that would be watching the theoretical show on display here.

-The Condemned is directed by Scott Wiper, an actor who had previously directed the action film A Better Way to Die (2000).
+The Condemned is directed by Scott Wiper, an actor who had previously directed the action film A Better Way to Die (2000) and subsequently directed a further WWE film The Marine 3: Homefront (2013).
 Co-writer Rob Hedden had previously directed and written genre films like Friday the 13th Part VIII: Jason Takes Manhattan (1989), The Colony (1995) and Alien Fury: Countdown to Invasion (2000), as well as co-written Clockstoppers (2002).